Elviss/nodejs-express/readme.md

 This project contains a RESTFul API in Node.js with Express.Js where you can do all the CRUD operations in a data collection.

-Uou can use this API as shown bellow:
+With the server running you can use the api.http file to call the API and test each method.

+The methods available are described bellow:

 **Fetch all the available soccer teams:**